bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 <div class="release-feature-authors">authors: @DGriffin91, @JMS55</div>

-Tonemapping is the process of transforming raw HDR information into actual "screen colors".
-In previous versions of Bevy you had exactly two tonemapping options: Reinhard Luminance or disabled tonemapping.
+Tonemapping is the process of transforming raw High Dynamic Range (HDR) information into actual "screen colors".
+In previous versions of Bevy you had exactly two tonemapping options: Reinhard Luminance or none at all.
 In **Bevy 0.10** we've added a ton of choices!

 ### No Tonemapping